TriplyDB/Documentation/docs/ratt/index.md

 <h5 id="translation-table">Change values using a known translation table</h5>

-We sometimes want to translated a finite set of known values in the source data to corresponding linked data terms.
+We sometimes want to translate a finite set of known values in the source data to corresponding linked data terms.

 ###### When to use?